 The 5 coin Gold Krugerrand proof sets contain the 4 proof Krugerrand coins (1 oz, 1/2 oz, 1/4 oz, 1/10 oz) and a bonus coin, medal or medallion.
 Sometimes the medallion included a diamond.
 At other times, the bonus was a silver or bimetallic gold & silver coin/medal/medallion.

 This set contains the 1 oz proof Krugerrand gold coin plus a 12 gram miniature crown and a 5 gram scepter (both out of sterling silver gilded in 24-karat gold and adorned with a 0.05 carat diamond).
 The SA Mint issued the set in 2005 to commemorate the 100th Anniversary of the discovery of the Cullinan Diamond.

 total gold weight: 0.85 oz

-The fractional Gold Krugerrand sets include the 1/2 oz, 1/4 oz and 1/10 oz fractional Gold Krugerrand coins plus a bonus silver coin or medal.
-These sets are especially made for export.
+The fractional Gold Krugerrand coin sets include the 1/2 oz, 1/4 oz and 1/10 oz fractional Gold Krugerrand coins plus a bonus silver coin or medal.
+These sets are specifically issued for export.
 Only a few hundred such sets are made in certain commemorative years (e.g. in 2015 to commemorate 15 years of the Coat of Arms of South Africa).